tate-r/math_projects/README.md

 		>>> print(m2 / m1)
 		None

-Scaling matricies in the same way that we scaled vectors is possible.
+Scaling matrices in the same way that we scaled vectors is possible.
 We can do it in the same way:

 		>>> print(m2 * 2)
 		[8.0, 10.0]
 		[12.0,14.0]

-Many matricies also have an inverse, such that a vector applied to a matrix times that matrix's inverse is equal to the original vector.
+Many matrices also have an inverse, such that a vector applied to a matrix times that matrix's inverse is equal to the original vector.
 To obtain the inverse of a matrix, the following syntax is
 required: